cloudmesh-community/hid-sp18-409/notebook.md

 * 2018/02/26 Attended an Online Meeting Staffed by Gregor
 * 2018/03/05 Attended an Online Meeting Staffed by Gregor
 * 2018/03/06 Attended an Online Meeting Staffed by Gregor
+* 2018/03/11 Attended an Online Meeting Staffed by Tyler

 #  Lectures and Logistics